gdnsd/gdnsd/docs/Manual.md

 When zone data reloads are requested, a temporary separate pthread is spawned just for the purpose of loading the zone data, which terminates after the operation is complete.

-The rest of the threads are all dedciated DNS I/O threads.
+The rest of the threads are all dedicated DNS I/O threads.
 The general model employed is that every configured listening address (address/port/protocol combination) creates multiple `SO_REUSEPORT` listening sockets.
 The number of duplicate listening sockets per address is controlled by the `udp_threads` and `tcp_threads` parameters, which default to 2.
 There's exactly one I/O thread per listening socket, and they exist for the life of the daemon.
 It's intended that the tcp/udp threads options should be tuned to roughly the CPU core count of the host machine.
 For example, if two listen addresses are configured at 192.0.2.1:53 and 192.0.2.42:53, and the threads parameters are at their default value of two, there will be a total of 8 I/O threads created (2 tcp + 2 udp for each of the two IP:port, each thread having its own separate `SO_REUSEPORT` listening socket).

 The TCP DNS threads use a libev event loop to multiplex the handling of all traffic for all connections they accept on their listening socket.
 The UDP DNS threads use a tight loop over the raw send and receive calls for the given socket.

 All of the code executed in the UDP threads at runtime is carefully crafted to avoid all syscalls (other than the necessary send/recv ones) and other expensive or potentially-blocking operations (e.g. locks and dynamic memory allocation).
-These threads should never block on anything other than their send/recv calls, and should execute at most 2 syscalls per request (significantly less under heavy traffic loads if sendmmsg() support is compiled in and detected at runtime).
+These threads should never block on anything other than their send/recv calls, and should execute at most 2 syscalls per request (significantly less under heavy traffic loads if sendmmsg() support is detected and used at runtime).

 The TCP code shares the efficient core DNS parsing and response code of the UDP threads, but it does use dynamic memory allocation and a plethora of per-request syscalls (some via the eventloop library) at the TCP connection-handling layer.